thesanketsharma/Data_Science_Projects/README.md

 # Data_Science_Projects
-Data Science projects that I have done on public datasets
+Data Science projects that I have done on public datasets for learning purpose.